No fee unless we win.

-If you have been seriously injured or lost a family member in a car accident that you suspect was caused by a defective auto part, the accident injury attorneys at Belt, Bruner, & Barnett P.C. can review the specifics of the accident and discuss your legal options.
+If you have been seriously injured or lost a family member in a car accident that you suspect was caused by a defective auto part, the Alabama personal injury lawyers at Belt, Bruner, & Barnett P.C. can review the specifics of the accident and discuss your legal options.

 Product liability cases can become complicated, requiring expert testimony and a thorough, technical investigation into how the defective parts caused injury.
 Luckily, a product liability lawyer at our firm will know how to approach these types of cases.

 We have many years of experience negotiating with insurance companies, and we are aggressive in advocating for our clients.
 We prepare each case thoroughly so we can deal from a position of strength.
 For an initial consultation free of charge, call our Alabama auto defect attorneys today at 205-933-1500 or click our contact form.

 We’ve successfully represented clients who have suffered many types of injuries, and we’ll do our best to pursue maximum compensation for your losses.
 We will deliver the attention you deserve and take care of all the details of your case so you can focus on recovery.Read More Reviews